almereyda/awesome-starred/README.md

 - [intro.js](https://github.com/usablica/intro.js) - A better way for new feature introduction and step-by-step users guide for your website and project.
 - [cartagen](https://github.com/jywarren/cartagen) - Cartagen is a vector-based, client-side framework for rendering maps in native HTML 5.
 Maps are styled in GSS, a cascading stylesheet specification for geospatial information – a decision which leverages literacy in CSS to make map styling more accessible.

+## Hack

+- [UnblockedPiratebayClean](https://github.com/piratebayproxy/UnblockedPiratebayClean) - A PHP script to create a proxy site for The Pirate Bay

 ## Handlebars

 - [Portfolio-Free-Ghost-Theme](https://github.com/GavickPro/Portfolio-Free-Ghost-Theme) - Simple portfolio theme for Ghost